arik31/CV-HW/README.md

 This project is my solutions to the HW assignment.
 ### Project structure
 #### Important part
 q1.py - script with 2 solutions to q1.
-One is based on BGMM, and the other is based on CST-YOLO.
+One is based on BGMM, and the other is based on CST-YOLO & SAM.
 q2.py - script with a solution to q2, using Otsu method.
 q3.py - script with 2 solutions to q3.
 One using Non-Local Means, and the other using DeblureGAN & Swin2SR.
 q4.jpg - detailed solution to q4